AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 It ranges from "You're homesick", "You don't exercise enough", "You need white-noise" and "Don't diagnose yourself".
 You know what are the issues with each of these statement?

 1. The first one assumes that I miss my parents.
-I don't even miss them since I didn't talk about I want to go home.
-At all.
+I don't even miss them since I didn't talk nor hint about that I want to go home at all.

 2. The second one is just straight up wrong.
 I literaly walk back and forth between my apartment hostel, the A-level international school and shops inside the university compound that my hostel was in.